daalopezm/QFTcode/README.md

 # QFTcode
-Some code of the course
+Some code of the course video 10 "Teoría cuántica de campos.
+Representaciones en QFT 3."